News & Events

 AFBC Walking Tours

-The Architecture Foundation of British Columbia is hosting a walking tour through Vancouver's downtown, highlighting key buildings and infrastructure that makes Vancouver what it is today, and discussing the role architects and planners have on building a good city.
+The Architecture Foundation of British Columbia (AFBC) is excited to announce the launch of a walking tour program through Vancouver's downtown, highlighting key infrastructure that makes Vancouver what it is today, and discussing the role architects and planners have on building a good city.

 Please note: